Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: I'll bet you didn't.

-SPRINGSTEEN: But I was lucky - I was lucky I survived the motorcycle accident because I - bike went under the car.
+SPRINGSTEEN: But I was lucky.
+I was lucky I survived the motorcycle accident because I - bike went under the car.
 I flew out about 20 or 25 feet.
 I didn't have a helmet on.
 I hit my head on the pavement and knocked myself out, gave myself a brain concussion, screwed up my left leg.
-And I was - I was lucky then that I didn't get killed because I didn't have any protective clothing on whatsoever.
+And I was lucky then that I didn't get killed because I didn't have any protective clothing on whatsoever.
 And I took a pretty good beating.
-But, yeah, such was the nature of the day when (laughter) the barber was called and Samson's locks were trimmed.
+But, yeah, such was the nature of the day when (laughter) the barber was called in and the Samson's locks were trimmed (laughter).

-GROSS: I actually found that an upsetting story because here, like, you barely survived.
-You're laying there disabled, and your father takes advantage of you and cuts off something that you love, that's part of your identity when you're already so physically wounded.
+GROSS: ...And cuts off something that you love, that's part of your identity when you're already so physically wounded.
 It just - it felt very unfair to me.
 How did it feel to you at the time?

-GROSS: So you write, too, about your father that he was kind of very - let me quote you because you put it so well - you write that (reading) he loved me but he couldn't stand me.
+GROSS: So you write, too, about your father that he was kind of very - let me quote you 'cause you put it so well.
+You write that (reading) he loved me, but he couldn't stand me.
 He felt we competed for my mother's affections.
 We did.
 He also saw in me too much of his real self.
 Inside, beyond his rage, he harbored a gentleness, timidity, shyness and a dreamy insecurity.
 These were things I wore on the outside and the reflection of these qualities in his boy repelled him.
 I was soft and he hated soft.
-Of course, he'd been brought up soft.
-A mama's boy, just like me.
+Of course, he'd been brought up soft, a Mama's boy, just like me.